davilayang/learning-resources/ml-algos/classification/LogisticRegression.md

     + probability of event happending, $p$
     + $p=P(y=1 \mid X)  = \Lambda (X\beta) = \cfrac{1}{1+e^{-X\beta}}$

-&nbsp;&nbsp;&nbsp;&nbsp; In regression analysis, logistic regression (or logit regression) is estimating the parameters of a logistic model; it is a form of **binomial** regression.
-In the logistic model, the **log-odds (the logarithm of the odds) for the value labeled "1" is a linear combination (hence a linear model) of one or more independent variables (the predictors)**; the independent variables can each be a binary variable (two classes, coded by an indicator variable) or a continuous variable (any real value).
+In regression analysis, logistic regression (or logit regression) is estimating the parameters of a logistic model; it is a form of **binomial** regression.
+In the logistic model, <color1>the **log-odds (the logarithm of the odds) for the value labeled "1" is a linear combination (hence a linear model) of one or more independent variables (the predictors)**</color1>; the independent variables can each be a binary variable (two classes, coded by an indicator variable) or a continuous variable (any real value).

-&nbsp;&nbsp;&nbsp;&nbsp; The corresponding _probability_ of the value labeled "1" can vary between 0 (certainly the value "0") and 1 (certainly the value "1"), hence the labeling; **the function that converts log-odds to probability is the logistic function, hence the name**.
+ The corresponding _probability_ of the value labeled "1" can vary between 0 (certainly the value "0") and 1 (certainly the value "1"), hence the labeling; **the function that converts log-odds to probability is the logistic function, hence the name**.
 The unit of measurement for the log-odds scale is called a _logit_, from _logistic unit_, hence the alternative names.

 ## Steps of Logistic Regression Algorithm